shearwaterintl/typeform_data/README.md

 ### Serialization & deserialization

-We cache our Typeform responses in Redis, so this is an important use-case.
-Your API key will not be serialized.
-TypeformData::Client#dump is just a pass-through to Marshal.dump, but Client#load will re-set your API key on each of the deserialized objects-- this ensures the object graph stays intact through the serialization process.
+Your API key will not be serialized. `TypeformData::Client#dump` is just a pass-through to `Marshal#dump`, but `Client#load` will re-set your API key on each of the deserialized objects-- this ensures the object graph stays intact through the serialization process.

 ```
-serialized = client.dump(typeform.responses)
+serialized = client.dump(responses)
 deserialized = client.load(serialized)

-> deserialized == serialized
+> deserialized == responses
 => true

-> deserialized.first.typeform == serialized.first.typeform
+> deserialized.first.typeform == responses.first.typeform
 => true
 ```